monikazm/eth-mike-frontend/Doc/SimulatorDocumentation.md

 `simulator.py` simulates backend states and comunication with the frontend (e.g. displays message "Received {data}" when patient response received, i.e. button pressed)

-`logger.py` defines assessment task names (need to correspond to the name in FrontEnd) and what normally be logged in TDMS file on myRIO (e.g. Time [s])
+`logger.py` defines task names (need to correspond to the name in FrontEnd) and what normally be logged in TDMS file on myRIO (e.g. Time [s])

 `datamodels.py` defines some properties of the simulator (e.g. MAX_FORCE = 50.0, this is linked to the fact that the physical sensor we are using can only go up to 50 N, so we want to have this constraint in the simulator too).
 It also creates Enums like we have in LabVIEW (e.g. Enum with all differnt tasks - order needs to correspond to the one in Frontend)